snknitheesh/linux-stats-display/README.md

 # 🖥️ Linux Stats Display

+> 📐 Optimized for 1280×800 displays (e.g., small dedicated monitors).
+You can edit `stats.conf` and `rings.lua` to adapt to other resolutions.
+For a rotated layout, see the `landscape` branch.

 A full-screen Conky dashboard to monitor CPU, GPU, RAM, network, and disk stats on a dedicated display (e.g., a third monitor).
 Features include graphical segmented rings, real-time graphs, temperature-based color coding, and system info.

 ---